akash-network/docs/providers/kube/README.md

 make db-setup
 ```

-The db setup task will create the below folder stucture:
+The `db-setup` task will create the below folder stucture:

 ```text
 data